 There, little girl, don’t read, You’re fond of your books, I know, But Brother might mope If he had no hope Of getting ahead of you.
 It’s dull for a boy who cannot lead.
 There, little girl, don’t read.

 Speaking of women, I became a member of a Mastermind group recently.
 Six women who own their own craft businesses all over the US.
-We are lucky enough to be living in a time when women own their business and have the ability to work together.
+We are lucky enough to be living in a time when women own their businesses and can work together.
 I am impressed with these women.
 Let me tell you a bit about them.

 Alexis - has designed and sells an unusual knitting needle that is becoming quite popular.
 You can find her at: www.mytwoladiesknitting.com

 Kate – owns The Confident Stitch shop in Missoula, Montana as well as an online shop.
 She has the best website!
-She also has a swatch club that is very interesting.
+She also has a very interesting swatch club.

-Kristl – came up with bright idea to sell pre-made binding.
+Kristy – came up with the bright idea to sell pre-made binding.
 She has some great ideas!
 Check out her site: https://www.renecreates.com/

 I have been busy sewing up a storm.
 I have finished piecing my rendition of a Terry Bradshaw painting.
 The piece has 4883 pieces to it.

 I am hoping to get it on the longarm yet this week.

 I am working on emptying the “unfinished basket” so I picked up my Antelope Canyon using Jasen Yenter fabrics.
 I finally finished quilting this black and white beauty that's been screaming at me.